We are a multi-disciplinary research centre

 Breda has a Diploma in Project Management and has previously worked as a Junior Systems Analyst for the Revenue Commissioners.
 In her current role as Senior Programme Administrator she is responsible for office administration, diary management, events coordination and the day to day running of NetwellCASALA.

 +353 (0) 42 9370497

-Yiyang is a PhD in NetwellCASALA, supervised by Dr. Julie Doyle and Dr. Rajesh Jaiswal.
-He earned a Bachelor of Science degree (2009) and Master of Research in Computer Science degree (2017) from University of Liverpool.
-Currently, he just start his research project at Feb, 2018 and his research project focuses on Ambient Assisted Living (AAL) for self-managed home-based health care plans for old adults with cardiac conditions.
+Yiyang earned a BS and Master of Research in Computer Science from University of Liverpool.
+His current PhD research focuses on Ambient Assisted Living (AAL) for self-managed home-based health care plans for older adults with cardiac conditions.

 Berk is a doctoral researcher currently exploring the effects of human-robot interactions on people living with dementia.
 He earned his BSc in pharmacy and MSc in biotechnology at Ankara University and worked as a researcher at the University of North Carolina, School of Pharmacy.
 In addition to his community pharmacy experience, Berk has been working as a freelance consultant and medical author for pharmaceutical/informatics companies, including Sciome Informatics USA and Pfizer Istanbul.